Table of Contents

-Functional note: In addition to their primary function, they serve as a tenser of the intercostal spaces, thus limiting the extent of movement of the ribs.
+Functional note: In addition to their primary function, they serve to tense the intercostal spaces, thus limiting the extent of movement of the ribs.

 Internal intercostal and innermost intercostal muscles

 Starting from the sternum toward the costal angle, the internal and innermost intercostal muscles extend to the lower margin of the next higher rib.
-Their direction is dorso-caudal to ventro-cranial.
+Their direction is dorso–caudal to ventro–cranial.
 They are innervated by the intercostal nerves 1–11 and act as muscles of exhalation through their rib-lowering function.
-The fibers of the innermost intercostal muscle cross more than 1 intercostal space.
+The fibers of the innermost intercostal muscles cross more than one intercostal space.

-Functional notes: In addition to their primary function, they serve as a tenser of the intercostal spaces, thus limiting the extent of movement of the ribs.
+Functional notes: In addition to their primary function, they serve to tense the intercostal spaces, thus limiting the extent of movement of the ribs.

-Furthermore, the part of the internal intercostal muscle that is located between the costal cartilages (interchondral part) acts as an auto-antagonistical inhalation muscle i.e. it elevates the ribs.
+Furthermore, the part of the internal intercostal muscle that is located between the costal cartilages (interchondral part) acts as an auto-antagonistic inhalation muscle.
+That is, it elevates the ribs.
 This part is considered a separate muscle in some medical reference books and is referred to as intercartilaginous muscle.

 Serratus posterior group

-This group consists of only 2 muscles and so it bears their name.
+This group consists of only two muscles and so it bears their name.
 They are the serratus posterior superior and the serratus posterior inferior muscles.